Hart House Inn

 21979 Club Road, Wellesley Island, Jefferson County, New York

-The sizeable cottage was 84-foot long by 74-foot wide, offering 12,432 square feet of living space.
+The sizeable cottage was 84-foot long by 74-foot wide, offering 12,432-square feet of living space.
 The Harts summered here up until his death in 1893.
-That year, his widow sold the island to the multi-millionaire hotelier George Boldt (1851-1918).
-The Boldts lived there for a period while works began on the various outbuildings he was putting up on the island.
+That year, his widow sold the island to the multi-millionaire hotelier George Boldt (1851-1918) and he lived here for a period while works began on the various outbuildings he was putting up on the island.

-In 1899, George chose to build Boldt Castle in its place so that winter he moved the house to Wellesley Island, which he also owned, and where he had already put up several houses for his intended guests to Heart Island.
-Though altered over the years, it has remained there ever since, now occupying 2.29 acres with fine views.
+In 1899, George chose to build Boldt Castle in its place so, that winter, he moved the house to Wellesley Island, which he also owned and where he had already put up several houses for his intended guests to Heart Island.
+Though altered over the years, it has remained here ever since, now occupying 2.29-acres with fine views of the St. Lawrence.

-In 2005 it was purchased for $1.2 million by Arthur D. Mook and his wife, Jennifer Jo Morgan.
-They ran it as a bed-and-breakfast with eight guest suites and an upmarket restaurant.
-But, unfortunately the bank foreclosed on it in 2009.
-Two years later, it was acquired for $450,000 by Olga Stein of Toronto.
-She has refurbished it to a high standard and it now operates as the Historic Hart Island Inn.
+In 2005, Hart House Inn was purchased for $1.2 million by Arthur D. Mook and his wife, Jennifer Jo Morgan.
+They ran it as a bed-and-breakfast with eight guest suites and continued the upmarket restaurant.
+But, unfortunately the bank foreclosed on them in 2009.
+Two years later, it was bought for $450,000 by Olga Stein of Toronto, former editor of "Books in Canada".
+Having had it refurbished, it opened its doors once again as the Hart Island Inn but has since closed and its future is now unclear.

-There is 1 member connected to this house, are you?
+There are 2 members connected to this house, are you?
 Connect to record your link to this house. or just to show you love it!
 Connect to Hart House Inn →

 Sonya Boatman loves Hart House Inn